JohelEGP/proposals/is_clamped.md

 ### Initialize intermediate variable with `v`

-It may be undesirable for some of the reasons selection and iteration statemets have been getting space for initialization.
+It may be undesirable for some of the reasons selection and iteration statements have been getting space for initialization.

 In some contexts it is impossible, such as member intializer lists and requires clauses.